 - Engineering PDZ domains with novel peptide specificity to create artificial signaling pathways

 - Investigate how variation across the human proteome, and/or within disease samples, influence the interaction partners of transcription factors

 -Develop artificial regulators with novel effector domains fused to Cas9, zinc fingers, or other targeting domains

 -Zinc fingers are the most common DNA-binding domain in metazoans and we loosely understand how they interact with DNA, but how do they interact with each other?
 Investigate how the residues that DONT contact the DNA influence function of adjacent domains.

 Bio, Marcus Noyes PhD

 Dr. Marcus Noyes joined the NYU Institute for Systems Genetic and the Department of Biochemistry and Molecular Pharmacology in July of 2015.
 Dr. Noyes received his PhD from the University of Massachusetts Medical School where he developed tools for the high-throughput characterization of protein-DNA interactions.
 He was next recruited as an independent Lewis-Sigler Fellow at Princeton University where he ran a small lab for 5 years before accepting his current position at NYU.
 His research rests on the edge of Systems and Synthetic Biology, focusing on the development of tools that allow us to understand the binding potential of common protein domains important for biological functions.
 Using comprehensive, synthetic screens of these protein domains, the goal of his research is to understand the complete functional capacity of a protein and not be limited by the sometimes small set of functions that have evolved.
-This approach has the added benefit of producing new proteins with novel functions that can be applied to therapeutic applications such as protein inhibition and precise genome editing.
+This approach has the added benefit of producing new proteins with novel functions that can be applied to therapeutic applications such as artificial regulation, protein inhibition and precise genome editing.